-A. A person who desires to renew his license shall, not later than December 31 of 2018, submit the renewal notice and applicable renewal fee.
-Beginning with calendar year 2020, the renewal of licensure deadline shall be June 30 of each year submit the renewal notice and applicable renewal fee.
-For calendar year 2019, no renewal is required.
+A. A person who desires to renew his license shall, not later than June 30 of each year, submit the renewal notice and applicable renewal fee.
 A licensee who fails to renew his license by the expiration date shall have a lapsed license, and practice with a lapsed license may constitute grounds for disciplinary action by the board.

-B. A person who fails to renew his license by the expiration date may renew at any time within one year of expiration by submission of a renewal notice, the renewal fee and late fee, and statement an attestation of compliance with continuing education requirements.
+B. A person who fails to renew his license by the expiration date may renew at any time within one year of expiration by submission of a renewal notice, the renewal fee and late fee, and an attestation of compliance with continuing education requirements.